ywnico/vitaki-fork/README.md

 3. Open Vitaki on PS Vita.
 4. Check settings (gear icon) to ensure your encoded PSN ID is there (if it's not automatically populated, or you accidentally deleted it, press START to re-detect it).
 5. The console should be automatically detected and appear as an icon.
 6. Select the console and Vitaki should ask for a registration code.
 On the PS5, navigate to `Settings > System > Remote Play` and select `Pair Device`.
-An 8-digit numeric code should appear; enter this into Vitaki and hit circle.
+An 8-digit numeric code should appear; enter this into Vitaki and hit triangle to save.
 7. Select the console again in Vitaki.
 It should now connect (and in the future, will not ask for the device pairing code).

 ### Remote connection